prathmesh-yakkaldevi/Product-Reviews-Sentiment-Analyzer/README.md

 - Provides an intuitive user interface for inputting Flipkart product links.
 - Deployed on Flask web framework for easy accessibility.

-## Note
-The latest update, which includes all the promised features, is currently in the "update" branch.
-The primary purpose of the "main" branch is to serve as the hosting platform and will remain separate from the "update" branch.
-This ensures that the hosting platform remains unaffected by the ongoing updates.